Tolerances Before or After Anodizing?

 8

-I have a question regarding the standard practice in the industry about specifying tolerances in relation to surface treatments like anodizing.
-Given the potential for anodizing to add a few to tens of microns of material, which could impact the final dimensions and potentially lead to parts being out of specification, how is this typically handled?
-Is the norm to define part tolerances considering the expected film thickness from such treatments, ensuring the final dimensions fall within the desired specifications post-treatment?
-Or is it more common to specify the tolerances for the finished, anodized parts?
+Hello, I have a question about the standard practice in the industry regarding determining tolerances for surface treatments involving anodizing.
+Considering that anodizing has the potential to add a few to tens of microns of layer to the surface, which could possibly affect the final dimensions and potentially cause the parts to be out of specification, how is this generally handled?
+When defining part tolerances, is it the norm to take into account the expected film thickness from such processes, ensuring that the final dimensions fall within the desired specifications after treatment?
+Or is it more common to specify tolerances for anodized, finished parts?
+Thanks, Nick

 Solved by Mario Coppola